 - 2015-16: Utterback, Palo Verde, Valencia, Doolen, and Vail.
 Grades 6 8 from the middle schools and K-8 schools made up 60% of participants while 40% of participants came from the high schools. - 2016-17: THMS, Pueblo, Palo Verde, Doolen and (tie) Secrist/Utterback.
 Grades 6 8 from the middle schools and K-8 schools made up 47% of participants while 53% of participants came from high schools. - 2017-18: Secrist, Doolen, Pueblo, Sahuaro and (tie) Santa Rita/THMS.
-Grades 6 8 from the middle schools and K-8 schools made up 53% of participants while 47% of participants came from the high schools.
+Grades 6 8 from the middle schools and K-8 schools made up 53% of participants while 47% of participants came from the high schools. - 2018-19: Pueblo, Gridley, Doolen, and (tie) Secrists and Tucson High.
+Grades 6 8 from the middle schools and K-8 schools made up 61% of participants while 39% of participants came from the high schools.

-This data indicates that the DAEP program established itself as a viable resource for suspended students across middle and high school by 2016-17 and has continued to be an important district service into 2017-18.
-All school levels (K-8, Middle, and High Schools) have taken advantage of the program over the last 3 years with an increase in referrals.
-Please see Table 5 for a breakdown of participation by school over three years.
+This data indicates that the DAEP program established itself as a viable resource for suspended students across middle and high school by 2016-17 and has continued to be an important district service into 2018-19.
+All school levels (K-8, Middle, and High Schools) have taken advantage of the program from 2015-16 to 2017-18 with an increase in referrals.
+Changes to the Code of Conduct implemented in SY 2018-19 channeled Level 4 students into mediation for fighting violations and substance abuse workshops for drugs and alcohol violations rather than into DAEP, effectively reducing the number of referrals into the program.
+Please see Table 5 for a breakdown of participation by school over four years.